 What is it like to fly a hot air balloon while a couple gets engaged?
 It’s amazing.
-As a hot air balloon pilot, I get to experience dozens of marriage proposals a summer.
-It never gets old and is such a privilege to be part of such an intimate moment in peoples lives.
+As a hot air balloon pilots, we experience dozens of marriage proposals a summer.
+It never gets old and is such a privilege to be part of such an intimate moment in people’s lives.

 Typically I find that most women never see it coming, and most guys need a little prompting.
 Everyone wants it to be perfect, which means finding the perfect moment.
 This can be challenging, considering every 20 seconds I shoot a ball of fire 20 feet up into the hot air balloon.
 The plan is typically to do it at altitude (around 3-4 thousand feet), tap the guy on the shoulder to let them know it is time, and do a long burn.
 This gives them 20-30 seconds to profess their love and get down on one knee.